-Corresponds to the setting "Show tooltips" in the Tools > Options dialog.
+Corresponds to the setting "Show tooltips" in the dialog box of PlanMaker's Tools > Options menu command.

-Returns an individual CommandBar object that you can use to access an individual toolbar.
+Returns an individual CommandBar object that you can use to access an individual toolbar

 Which CommandBar object you get depends on the value that you pass to Item.
 You can specify either the numeric index or the name of the desired toolbar.
 Examples: